Heat Pump vs Furnace: Pros and Cons

 • Water heat pumps need a constant water source like a river, lake, water tables, or man-made reservoirs.
 They use the water heated by solar radiation to provide warmth but are not as dependable as other systems.

-• Geothermal heat pumps use the ground to provide constant temperatures all year around.
+• Geothermal heat pumps use the ground to provide constant temperatures all year round.
 The piping is installed at certain depths where heat is stored naturally, hence they are considered a modern technology that uses renewable resources.
 They are considered more efficient than solar panels.

-How a geothermal heat pump works.
+How a geothermal heat pump works

 Note: All heat pumps work by the same principle and have the same main components.
 Air and water heat pumps have different heat exchangers, but they function the same way.